v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 Ten things subctl does to keep parallel coding agents productive.

-01 · MASTER
+01 · MASTER DAEMON

-Basic orchestrator, persistent under launchd
+Persistent under launchd

 subctl master runs as a launchd daemon on your machine.
 The supervisor talks to a local LM Studio model by default (qwen, gpt-oss) — so it never eats your Claude Pro / Max weekly window.
 Cloud is escalation only.
 Always-on.
 Survives laptop close.
-Answers from dashboard chat, Telegram, CLI, or scheduled self-prompts.
+Answers from dashboard chat, Telegram, CLI, MCP, or scheduled self-prompts.

 $subctl master prompt "spawn coding agents on foothold-v3 and billing in parallel"